 - Add or remove link on WP admin bar

-- Enable/Disable weekly optimization scheduling
+- Enable/Disable weekly schedules of optimization

 - See database table statistics (e.g. how much space can be optimized

-- Displays dangerous cleanup operations in red
+- Displays dangerous cleanup items in red

 - And more!